koenrane/KR-new-site/content/import/towards-a-new-impact-measure.md

 $$
 a^*_t := \argmax_{a_t} \sum_{o_{t}} \max_{a_{t+1}} \sum_{o_{t+1}} \cdots \max_{a_{T(t)}} \sum_{o_{T(t)}} u''_A(h_{1:T(t)}) \prod_{k=0}^{T(t)-t} p(o_{t+k}\,|\,h_{<t+k}a_{t+k}),
 $$
-resetting `PastImpacts` each epoch.

-> What's the first step of the best plan over the remainder of the epoch?
+resetting $\text{PastImpacts}$ each epoch.
+In English, this rule answers: What's the first step of the best plan over the remainder of the epoch?

 _Note:_ For the immediate penalty to cover the epoch, set the attainable horizon $m \geq m'$.